Critters - Fauna

 Don't feel bad if you aren't sure what this bird is right away- the name means "difficult flycatcher".
 These small birds eat insects and live in Washington during their breeding season.

 These juvenile American Robins aren't quite ready to fledge, or fly from their nest, quite yet.
 Their grown-up feathers are still coming in.

 NORTH AMERICAN BEAVER-

-Beavers are industrious mammals who create elaborate living spaces called dams in which they live as a family unit.
-Beavers are primarily nocturnal and famously use their sharp elongated teeth to fell trees to use for their dams.
+Beavers are industrious mammals who create elaborate living spaces called lodges in which they live as a family unit.

 HONEYBEE - APIS